 The proposed project includes the development of a new DHHL homestead primarily focused on subsistence agricultural lots and other associated land uses.
 The project is still in an early phase and plans have not been finalized.
-Proposed land use consists of a commercial area and community centers along the highway, kūpuna Lest.
-Arter so.
-Extensive E housing, residential homesteads, subsistence agriculture homesteads, a cemetery, boat storage, a convenience store, food truck area, pastoral land, kuleana parcels, a charter school, community gardens, and parks.
+Proposed land use consists of a commercial area and community centers along the highway, kūpuna housing, residential homesteads, subsistence agriculture homesteads, a cemetery, boat storage, a convenience store, food truck area, pastoral land, kuleana parcels, a charter school, community gardens, and parks.
 Several areas with existing hala forest will be kept in place.
-Extensive ground disturbance will be required for the
+Extensive ground disturbance will be required for the project and associated infrastructure and utilities.
+OR HHOF FOR PUBLIC CONTRIB